nastasha-w/minsb_xray/README.md

 have included a conda environment file that can be used to set up the required python packages in a virtual environment.

-This code also required models for the instrument responses and instrumental and astrophysical backgrounds.
-I have not included those there because the files would easily become outdated without maintenance, and the same configuration and response fiel might not be appropriate for every situation.
+This code also requires models for the instrument responses and instrumental and astrophysical backgrounds.
+I have not included those there because the files would easily become outdated without maintenance, and the same configuration and response file might not be appropriate for every situation.
 (E.g., on-axis vs. off-axis, focussed vs. unfocussed, different options for in-development instruments.)